 Making biologically inspired robots is very popular among engineering students.
 This Arduino project is all about it, we will build a hexapod robot which features six legs, a tail or abdomen, a head, antennas, mandibles and even functional eyes.
 All of this makes the robot look like an ant.

-Each leg have three joints, and for each joint we need a servo motor.
-That means that we need total of 18 servos for this project, and additionally 3 servos for the head movements and 1 servo for the tail.
-The brain of the robot is an Arduino Mega because it’s the only board that can control more than 12 servos using the Servo library.
 I also designed a custom PCB which acts as an Arduino Mega Shield so we can easily attach all servo connects.
 We can control the ant robot via Bluetooth and a smartphone, or radio communication.
-The ant also has built-in ultrasonic sensor in the head, so it can detect objects in front, and it can even strike if the object is present if front of it.
+The ant also has built-in ultrasonic sensor in the head.
+With that it can detect objects in front, and it can even strike if the object is present if front of it.

 Difficulty: Advanced